deprimus/Tale/SETUP.md

 - an object with an Animator component (this object can be the canvas itself)
 - two objects with TextMeshProUGUI components (one for the actor, one for the content)
 - two objects with Animator components (for CTC and ACTC; both are optional)

+Here is the general flow of a dialog action:

+- the dialog action starts running
+- if the dialog canvas is not activated, it is activated and the DialogIn animation will be played (if animations are present)
+- the dialog actor will be set, and the content will be typed character-by-character (if the dialog is in additive mode, the content will be added to the existing text.
+Otherwise, it will replace the existing text)
+- after the content was fully typed, the CTC object will be activated and placed after the text (or ACTC if the dialog is in additive mode)
+- after the user advances the dialog, the CTC object is deactivated and:
+  - if the next action is a dialog action, the canvas is left active
+  - otherwise, the DialogOut animation is played (if present) and the canvas is deactivated
+- the dialog action ends

 First, create the dialog canvas and name it `Dialog Canvas`.
 If an EventSystem object is created, make sure that it is also a child of the master object.